ricksy/attempt1/README.md

  Bluesky Bot :butterfly:
  ------------

-This is an example right out the the [documentation](https://docs.bsky.app/docs/get-started) onhow to use a python client to post to bluesky social network.
+This is an example right out the the [documentation](https://docs.bsky.app/docs/get-started) on how to use a python client to post to bluesky social network.

 In this example i try to utilize the now popular python environment package management tool uv